liballeg/allegro5/README_android.txt

  *  Copy or link the Allegro libraries you require to the `jni/armeabi-v7a` folder of your project.

+ *  Add the following line to the top of Android.mk:

+    ANDROID_NDK_TOOLCHAIN_ROOT := <put here the path in $TC>

+ *  Adjust Android.mk and Application.mk to only contain the addons you are using.

  *  Run the ndk-build script from the NDK while in the root directory of your project.

         ANDROID_NDK_TOOLCHAIN_ROOT=$TC /home/username/android-ndk/ndk-build

+ *  Run "android update -p .".

  *  Run `ant debug`.
 This should completely build your project resulting in an installable `.apk` file.